jamestattersall/Proton2Mssql/readme.md

 ## Screen

-The Proton screen is an 80 x 18 character area for displaying data for the selected entity.
+The Proton screen is an 80 x 18 character area for displaying data for the selected entity and screen (view).

 The screen consists of a number of fixed captions and place-holders for stored data.
 The coordinates of the captions and place-holders, the text of the captions and the Ids for the items defining what is displayed in the place-holders is stored in metadata (SCRTEXT.DBS and SCREEN.DBS).

 ## Data type

 Each attribute/item has a DataTypeId as a byte 1-12.
-This identifys the data type for the item.
+This identifies the data type for the item.
 These include unsigned or signed integers in 8,16 or 32 bit lengths, Fixed and variable-length free text stored as 8-bit ASCII to maximum of 128 characters, IEEE floating point numbers in 32 and 64 bit lengths, coded lists stored as 16 and 32-bit unsigned integer Ids, entity keys stored as variable-length strings of 8-bit ASCII characters to maximum length of 128 characters and long text (memo) stored as 8-bit ASCII which cannot be indexed but can be any length.

 ## Static data